AnnMatsarska/terre-test/README.md

 ## Getting Started

-Clone the repository.
+1. Clone the repository.
-Install dependencies using npm install.
+2. Install dependencies using `npm install`.
-Run the development server with npm run dev.
+3. Run the development server with `npm run dev`.
-Open your browser and navigate to http://localhost:3000 to view the landing page.
+4. Open your browser and navigate to http://localhost:3000 to view the landing page.